Beautiful Thing (film): Background and production

-Film locations
+Filming

-Harvey said he decided the filming location would be in Thamesmead, a working-class area in the eastern part of South London, that is dominated by post-war council estates, because he had taught school there for three years.
-The principal photography took five weeks to complete.
-In the opening, the film shows a gang of teenage boys playing football in a grassy area in Thamesmead; the blocks of flats seen in the background are located on Yarnton Way in Thamesmead.
-The estates that are frequently seen in Thamesmead, are notable for being featured in Stanley Kubrick's A Clockwork Orange, and Anthony Simmons' The Optimists of Nine Elms as well.
+Harvey said he decided the filming location would be in Thamesmead, a working-class area in south-east London, that is dominated by post-war council estates, because he had taught school there for three years.
+Principal photography took five weeks to complete.
+In the opening, the film shows a gang of teenage boys playing football in a grassy area in Thamesmead; the blocks of flats seen in the background are located on the Yarnton Way in Thamesmead.
+The estates that are frequently seen in Thamesmead, are notable for also being featured in Stanley Kubrick's A Clockwork Orange, and Anthony Simmons' The Optimists of Nine Elms.

 Production designer Mark Stevenson said he found three adjacent Thamesmead spaces for shooting locations, with one that was being renovated, another one was a burned-out shell, and the final space had previously been a radio station.
 He recalls that he spent most of his budget restoring them to look like the flats that Jamie, Ste and Leah lived in.
 The pub where Sandra was employed, was the former Lakeside Bar on Southmere Lake.

 A key scene was shot on location in Greenwich; when Jamie and Ste begin to accept who they are, they go to a gay pub called The Gloucester in Greenwich, which the pair of teens saw advertised in an issue of Gay Times.
 In 2023, a rainbow plaque was installed at the location, denoting it as a significant place in LGBTQ history, due to the film.
 Another filming location in Greenwich is the tavern that Sandra is aspiring to run called The Anchor, which is actually the Cutty Sark.